-Weaker Chinese macro
+• Weaker Chinese macro

-Although China is likely to remain the biggest driver of global oil consumption growth in 2024, weak manufacturing data and consumer expenditure data bring into question the scale of demand growth.
-Chinese oil demand is currently forecast to grow by 0.6m b/day in 2024 to 17.0m b/day, a slight downgrade (-0.1m b/day) versus the previous month.
+Although China is likely to remain the biggest driver of global oil consumption growth in 2024, weaker manufacturing data and consumer expenditure data bring into question the scale of demand growth.
+Chinese oil demand is currently forecast to grow by 0.6m b/day in 2024 to 17.0m b/day, a slight downgrade (-0.1m b/day) versus February's forecast.